 Attorney's Fees & Costs

-In almost all cases, a family law judge has authority to order one party to pay all or part of the other party’s attorney’s fees.
-When there is a significant disparity in income and/or assets, the Courts often consider order the more economically stable party to contribute to the attorney’s fees of the other party.
-This is based on need and ability
+In California family law matters, the Court has broad discretion to order one party to contribute to or pay the other party’s attorney’s fees and costs.
+In cases involving a significant disparity in income or access to assets, courts frequently order the higher-earning or more financially stable party to contribute to the other party’s fees.
+These awards are generally based on a combination of need and ability to pay.

 Attorney’s Fees